As of September 2022, First Time Buyers are exempt from paying any Stamp Duty

 I live in Wales – can I apply?

-Afraid not - from 1st April 2018 Wales are changing the SDLT to the Land Transaction Tax,
+Afraid not - from 1st April 2018 Wales changed the SDLT to the Land Transaction Tax,

 I live in Scotland - is there an exemption?

 Scotland uses Land and Buildings Transaction Tax (LBTT) and there is an exemption available from June 2018 - if you're buying a property under the value of £175,000 you won't pay LBTT.
 However this exemption is currently masked by a temporary change to main LBTT rates

 Add any questions you have about the first time buyer Stamp Duty changes, and we’ll answer them as soon as possible.